D067659/tpmc_documentation/evaluation/comparison_with_existing_platforms.md

 # Evaluation of Existing Platforms - Benchmarking against MTP Platform
 ## MTP Platform
-Communication to other online services is key, especially in the field of automation.
+XXXCommunication to other online services is key, especially in the field of automation.
 Chaining multiple communication responses and use the extracted data for other communicaiton requests is essential in the field of autonomous automation, meaning that no human-being is involved anymore.
 This is what the created MTP Platform is all about.
 In more technical detail and to be more precise, the MTP Platform (referenced as MTPP) created an API-agnostic layer of communicaiton with other platform services.
 API-agnostic means, that the implementation of the chained communication is designed in a way, that the APIs themselves are exchangeable.
 Thus, the MTPP focuses heavily on a vast degree of great extensibility.
 Users are allowed to edit existing APIs, exchange them completely or use them in several use-cases, which also can be defined easily.

 To validate any outcome, it is mandatory to evaluate the results to existing players on the market, serving a comparable service as the newly created one.